snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 * *save*: saves/persists the current bean.
 * *close*: closes the current page, returning to the last one without saving.

+### Buttons defined through actions inside the beans/entities itself

+Each entity can define actions to be presented as buttons itself.
+See chapter _Bean Actions_.

 ### Dependencies